 Children are taught phonics in whole class groups.
 Where children need additional support they will receive interventions at a different time to support their acquisition of the sounds being taught.
-Whist we are introducing Phonics Bug, there are many children who have learnt their phonics using Letters and Sounds so may be streamed according to where they were on this programme.

 Most Year One children take the 'Phonics Screening Check' - a statutory assessment required by legislation.
 Those who do not meet the pass mark will be given support and intervention programmes in Year Two, to provide them with sufficient knowledge and understanding to retake the 'Phonics Screening Check' and obtain a pass mark.
 Children that only just passed the phonics screener will also have extra interventions in year 2.
 Those children who do not obtain the required level set by the 'Phonics Screening Check' will continue to have phonics teaching throughout year 3.
 Planning for phonics will be done separately from English but with the understanding that good phonics teaching should link to the literacy needs of the children within a literacy lesson and across the curriculum.
 Each Phonics lesson should include the following sections: